 Participant support costs are direct costs for items such as stipends or subsistence allowances, travel allowances and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia or training projects.
 (See also AAG Chapter V.C.5) Grantee organizations must account for participant support costs separately.
-Unless specifically authorized in the award, indirect costs (F&A) are not allowed on participant support costs (see AAG Chapter V.B.8.)
+Indirect costs (F&A) are not allowed on participant support costs (see AAG Chapter V.B.8.)